BlackMathIT/Esteemaudit-Metasploit/README.md

 How to do:

 - Copy the esteemaudit.rb on the right Metasploit folder
-- Copy the content of "files" folder on /usr/share/esteemaudit
+- Copy only the content of "files" folder on /usr/share/esteemaudit/